Can A Creditor Garnish My Wages After 7 Years?

 Wage garnishment is when your employer withholds a portion of your paycheck to pay off a debt.
 Think of it as an automatic deduction, but instead of going to your savings account, it goes to a creditor.
 It’s like having a pesky roommate who takes a bite of your sandwich before you can eat it.

 Ever wondered what happens when you can’t pay your bills?
 Well, wage garnishment is one answer.
 It’s not just about credit card debt – it can apply to unpaid taxes, student loans, or even child support.
+Consumer debt, such as credit card debt, is a common reason for wage garnishment.

 Here’s a fun fact: Did you know that in some states, you can have your wages garnished for an overdue library book?
 Talk about a plot twist!